April 2025: Information on changes to the CCAR dues structure can be found here. Changes to the CCAR dues structure go into effect July 1, 2025. |

-Dear Colleague
+Dear Colleague,

-In recognition of our annual requirement for Continuing Rabbinic Education (CRE), please note the Dues Form includes places to indicate you have read the CCAR Code of Ethics, as well as completed four hours of continuing education during the 2021–2022 dues year.
-If 2021–2022 was your first year of membership, two of the four hours must have been in the area of ethics.
+In recognition of our annual requirement for Continuing Rabbinic Education (CRE), please note that the dues form includes places to indicate that you have read the CCAR Ethics Code, as well as completed five hours of continuing education during the 2024–2025 dues year.
+Continuing education opportunities are offered through a variety of institutions within our Movement and beyond and may be in person or online.
+Please find those resources most useful to you.

 Thank you for your ongoing involvement, support, and commitment to the vitality of the CCAR.